Can't create separate avenue for scribes to come directly to apex court for quashing of FIRs: SC | Law-Order

 The apex court stated this while hearing a plea filed by Foundation for Independent Journalism, which publishes the digital news portal 'The Wire', and its three journalists seeking quashing of three FIRs lodged against them in Uttar Pradesh.

-A bench headed by Justice L Nageswara Rao asked the petitioners to approach the Allahabad High Court to seek the quashing of FIRs and granted them protection for two months.
+A bench headed by Justice L Nageswara Rao asked the petitioners to approach the Allahabad High Court to seek the quashing of FIRs and granted them protection from coercive steps for two months.

 The apex court told the counsel appearing for the petitioners that it will grant protection and they can approach the high court on the issue.